gerbssusd/20251121/slides.md

 # Explanation — Ad Hominem / Straw Man

-Instead of addressing their legal argument, he attacks their character (ad hominem) and misrepresents their stance (straw man).
+Rather than addressing the substance of their argument (that service members can refuse illegal orders), the rhetoric attacks their character and frames them as existential threats.
+This is a personal attack (ad hominem) and misrepresents their intentions (a straw man).

 <!-- Slide 4 -->